-Allied Universal North America has been named to the Newsweek list of America's Greatest Workplaces for Women 2024.
-Receiving a ranking of four stars, the publication evaluated the company's compensation, worklife balance and proactive management on diversity to compile its second annual ranking.
+Around the world, our people do vital work helping safeguard communities.
+We are active members of these communities, creating a positive impact through local partnerships, workforce development programs, and charitable initiatives.
+Allied Universal North America has been named to the Newsweek list of America's Greatest Workplaces for Women.
+Receiving a ranking of four stars, the publication evaluated the company's compensation, work life balance and proactive management on culture and belonging to compile its second annual ranking.

-Our diversity and inclusion councils and committees continue to thrive and gain momentum encouraged by the executives who chair them.
-Council members are business and functional leaders who are taking responsibility for driving DE&I within their areas of responsibility and more widely across businesses and regions.
+Our culture and belonging councils and committees continue to thrive and gain momentum encouraged by the executives who chair them.
+Council members are business and functional leaders who are taking responsibility for driving culture and belonging within their areas of responsibility and more widely across businesses and regions.

-Raising awareness and building a common understanding of DE&I is ongoing in a global organization where laws, cultures, local practices and history means businesses are all at different stages in their DE&I journeys.
-In 2023, our efforts to raise awareness focused on providing more consistent information about our DE&I commitments and plans by providing updated intranet and SharePoint pages.
-International Women's Day and our annual celebration of Inclusion Week provided further opportunities for increasing employee engagement on the topic.
+Raising awareness and building a common understanding of our culture and belonging strategy is ongoing in a global organization where laws, customs, and local practices means businesses are all at different stages in this initiative.
+In 2023, our efforts to raise awareness focused on providing more consistent information about our culture and belonging plans by providing updated intranet and SharePoint pages.